 Phone: +1 (319) 467-1906

-Dr. Elizabeth Kleiman is co-founder of ExploreU and Associate Professor of Instruction in the department of Computer Science at the University of Iowa.
+Dr. Elizabeth Kleiman is a program director of ExploreU and Professor of Instruction and Director of Undergraduate Studies at the department of Computer Science at the University of Iowa.
 She holds a PhD degree in Mathematics and Computer Science from Iowa State University.
 Dr. Kleiman develops and teaches the Computer Science and 3D visualization workshops, prepares the program website and oversees program registrations.
 She is a former Associate Professor of Computer Science at Mount Mercy University.

 Co-Director of Undergraduate Studies